Santhosh-Umapathi/pharma-library/docs/Assumptions.md

 4. Yes, it will show a button at the bottom of the new section - "Not seeing, try search"

-   1. Yes, Scroll to the top of the page and focus on the search bar ?
+   1. Yes, Scroll to the top of the page.
+No focus on the search bar.

 ## 2. Explore Asset